FlynnD273/CanvasGetAssignments/README.md

 Change these lines to customize the behaviour of the program.
 API Key: `Paste your Canvas API key here`
 Output Path: `Path to the text file to output to`
+Weekly: `The line of text that starts the weekly tasks section.
+This should be before the Header line`
 Header: `The line of text to add the assignments after`
 Time Zone: `The time zone to convert to (remove this line to use the local time zone)`

-If you want a task list that refreshes on Monday, place the markdown checklist with a header in a file called `weekly.txt`.
-The program will search for the first line in the weekly file in the main file.
-Make sure this doesn't change.
 The weekly list must be before the assignments header.
+The weekly task section replaces all `[x]` with `[ ]` if the current day is Monday.

 Warning!
 This tool will remove everything after the header in the file, and replace it with the assignments checklist.